vcmerritt/nextcloud/README.md

 ```

 # Join the Domain and Configure Sudoers
-### Clean up or create the /etc/krb5.conf
+## Install additional components
+apt-get install oddjob-mkhomedir realmd sssd-tools sssd libnss-sss libpam-sss adcli sssd-krb5 krb5-config krb5-user libpam-krb5 sudo -y

+## Configure /etc/krb5.conf
 Copy this text to a notepad document and change the occurrences of MYDOMAIN.COM or mydomain.com to the correct domain name you are creating for your environment.

-## Configure /etc/krb5.conf
 ``` bash
 cat <<EOF > /etc/krb5.conf
 [libdefaults]